BraedTKenn/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow
+This repositiory is for credit from a class that I am taking